ciroiriarte/ciroiriarte.github.io/_posts/2023-12-25-deploying-juniper-vlwc-on-pve.md

 **Second Takeaway:** we don't need to fiddle with service binding configuration, all services listen on all interfaces.

-{% include note.html content="This is my sample note." %}

 So the "don't answer on EXT" behaviour should most probably come from firewall rules, except it doesn't (no firewall rule exists to limit ingress SSH requests to a given inteface), the behaviour was a construction of my imagination and there's not mention of it in the docs.

 My ssh test was conducted from a client in the same subnet hosting the EXT interface.
 My wild guess is that any other remote client connection attempts coming from Internet should fail due to default gateway being installed on INT.